Vancouver Park Board: Since 2022

+The current commissioners of the Vancouver Park Board were elected during the 2022 Vancouver municipal election.

+On December 6, 2023, three ABC commissioners left the party to sit as independents after Vancouver mayor Ken Sim introduced a motion to ask the provincial government to change the Vancouver Charter to dissolve the park board.
+While remaining independent, they have indicated they will form a majority bloc with Green Party commissioner Tom Digby.

 2018–2022

 The commissioners of the Vancouver Park Board elected at the 2018 Vancouver municipal election served until November 6, 2022.

 2014–2018

 The commissioners of the Vancouver Park Board elected during the 2014 Vancouver municipal election served until late 2018.

 Independence

 In June 2009, Vancouver mayor Gregor Robertson and Vancouver city councillor Raymond Louie, both of whom were members of the Vision Vancouver party, were accused by Vancouver city councillor Suzanne Anton, a member of the opposition Non-Partisan Association party, of attempting to destroy the independence of the park board by centralizing budget oversight.
 Aaron Jasper, a Vision Vancouver member of the park board, called on the city council to restore the decentralized budget control.

 In September 2009, Susan Mundick, the general manager of the board, announced her retirement.
 Penny Ballem, the city manager of Vancouver hired by Robertson, stripped Mundick of all routine transitional duties.
 Ballem then stated she would help the park board choose Mundick's replacement, a selection process city hall traditionally had not been involved in.
 In response, Anton urged Robertson and the city council to limit Ballem's control of the park board.